Click here for our most recent Green Schools’ Newsletter

 St. Luke’s have the Litter & Waste flags for Energy and another for Water.

 What flag are we working towards at the moment?

-We are beginning work on the new theme travel and more sustainable travel.
+We are beginning work on the new theme of travel and more sustainable travel.

 How are we decreasing litter, promoting recycling and saving energy in our school and community?